cis-famu/oer-assignment-group-4-1/Chapter-1.md

 ### Review Questions
+1.)
+What are variables used for?

+2.)
+What do you do after you declare a variable?

 ## Arithmetic Operators, Operator Precedence, and Expressions
 Arithmetic operators in C++ include + (Addition), - (Subtration), *(Multiplication), / (Division) and % (modulus).